The Naked Civil Servant (book)

 The Naked Civil Servant is the 1968 autobiography of British gay icon Quentin Crisp, adapted into a 1975 film of the same name starring John Hurt.

-The book began as a 1964 radio interview with Crisp conducted by his friend and fellow eccentric Philip O'Connor.
+The book began as a 1964 radio interview with Crisp conducted by her friend and fellow eccentric Philip O'Connor.
 A managing director at Jonathan Cape heard the interview and commissioned the publication.
 Having sold only 3,500 copies when first released, the book became a success when it was republished following the television movie broadcast.

-The book contains many anecdotes about Crisp's life from childhood to middle age, including troubles he faced by refusing to hide his homosexuality and flamboyant lifestyle during a time when such behaviour was criminalized in the United Kingdom.
-Crisp also recalls his various jobs including book designer, nude model, and prostitute.
+The book contains many anecdotes about Crisp's life from childhood to middle age, including troubles she faced by refusing to hide her homosexuality and flamboyant lifestyle during a time when such behaviour was criminalized in the United Kingdom.
+Crisp also recalls her various jobs including book designer, nude model, and prostitute.

 The title derives from Crisp's quip about being an art model; employed by art colleges, models are ultimately paid by the Department for Education.
 They are essentially civil employees who are naked during office hours.